PrasadGautham/web-wrapper-delivery-app/docs/BUSINESS_OPERATIONS_GUIDE.md

 - set store-level tracking display rules
 - set store-level currency and distance unit
 - set driver max live deliveries
-- set driver assignment scope by named stores and restaurant groups
+- set driver assignment scope by named stores and merchant groups

 ### Merchant

-Franchise or restaurant-group operator.
+Merchant-group operator.

 Merchant can:
 - see all restaurants under that merchant only